Beringian wolf: Phenotype is extinct

 A phenotype is any observable and measurable characteristic of an organism and includes any morphological, behavioral, and physiological traits, with these characteristics being influenced by genes and the environment.
 The mammoth steppe lasted for 100,000 years without change until it came to an end around 12,000 years ago.
 The American megafaunal extinction event occurred 12,700 YBP when 90 genera of mammals weighing over 44 kg became extinct.
 The extinction of the large carnivores and scavengers is thought to have been caused by the extinction of the megaherbivore prey upon which they depended.
 The cause of the extinction of this megafauna is debated but has been attributed to the impact of climate change, competition with other species, including humans, or a combination of both factors.
 For those mammals with modern representatives, ancient DNA and radiocarbon data indicate that the local genetic populations were replaced by others from within the same species or by others of the same genus.

 Postglacial environmental change throughout eastern Beringia brought about wholesale changes in vegetation, the regional extinction of much of the megafauna, and the entrance of Homo sapiens.
 The large Late Pleistocene carnivores that were more carnivorous than their competitors faced greater vulnerability to extinction.
 The Beringian cave lion, saber-toothed cat, and short-faced bear went extinct at the same time as their large megafaunal prey.
 The omnivorous coyote, American black bear, brown bear, puma and bobcat survived.
 Both the Beringian wolf and the dire wolf went extinct in North America, leaving only the less carnivorous and more gracile form of the wolf to thrive.
 One extinction theory holds that the Beringian wolf was outcompeted and replaced by the ancestor of the modern gray wolf.

-The radiocarbon dating of the skeletal remains from 56 Beringian wolves showed a continuous population from over 50,800 YBP until 12,500 YBP, followed by one wolf dated at 7,600YBP.
+The radiocarbon dating of the skeletal remains from 56 Beringian wolves showed a continuous population, from over 50,800 calibrated YBP until 12,500 YBP with the exception of one specimen (AMNH F:AM 30450) dated to 8,645–8,406 calibrated YBP.
 This indicates that their population was in decline after 12,500 YBP, although megafaunal prey was still available in this region until 10,500 YBP.
 The timing of this latter specimen is supported by the recovery of mammoth and horse DNA from sediments dated 10,500 YBP–7,600 YBP from the interior of Alaska, and steppe bison dated 5,400 YBP from the Yukon.
 The timing for the extinction of horses in North America and the minimum population size for North American bison coincide with the extinction of an entire wolf haplogroup in North America, indicating that the disappearance of their prey caused the extinction of this wolf ecomorph.
 This resulted in a significant loss of phenotypic and genetic diversity within the species.